 (Pope St. Pius X)

-Since liturgical celebration is at the heart of all pastoral activity we pay special attention and care to the Sacred Liturgy, which gives grace to man and glory to God.
-Pope Saint Pius X affirms that “the first apostolate and primary source of all holiness is the sacred liturgy of the church.”
-“For the liturgy, ‛through which the work of our redemption is accomplished,’ most of all in the divine sacrifice of the Eucharist” (Sacrosanctum Concilium §2), “the source and summit of the whole Christian life” (Lumen Gentium, §11).
+Since liturgical celebration is at the heart of all pastoral activity, we pay special attention and care to the Sacred Liturgy which gives grace to man and glory to God.
+Pope Saint Pius X affirms that, “the first apostolate and primary source of all holiness is the sacred liturgy of the church”. ,“For the liturgy, ‛through which the work of our redemption is accomplished,’ most of all in the divine sacrifice of the Eucharist” (Sacrosanctum Concilium §2), “is the source and summit of the whole Christian life” (Lumen Gentium, §11).
 Today we strive to bring a greater understanding and love of the Sacred Liturgy.